code-dot-org/code-dot-org/SETUP.md

     - This may fail if your are on a Mac and your OSX XCode Command Line Tools were not installed properly.
 See [Bundle Install Tips](#bundle-install-tips) for more information.
     - This may fail for external contributors who don't have permissions to access Code.org AWS Secrets.
 Assign placeholder values to any configuration settings that are [ordinarily populated in Development environments from AWS Secrets](https://github.com/code-dot-org/code-dot-org/blob/staging/config/development.yml.erb) as indicated in this example: https://github.com/code-dot-org/code-dot-org/blob/5b3baed4a9c2e7226441ca4492a3bca23a4d7226/locals.yml.default#L136-L139

-1. (Optional, Code.org engineers only) Setup AWS - Ask a Code.org engineer how to complete this step
-    - Some functionality will not work on your local site without this, for example, some project-backed level types such as <https://studio.code.org/projects/gamelab>.
-This setup is only available to Code.org engineers for now, but it is recommended for Code.org engineers.

-1. Run the website `bin/dashboard-server`
+2. Run the website `bin/dashboard-server`

-1. Visit <http://localhost-studio.code.org:3000/> to verify it is running.
+3. Visit <http://localhost-studio.code.org:3000/> to verify it is running.

-1. Install necessary plugins described in the [Editor configuration](#editor-configuration) section below.
+4. Install necessary plugins described in the [Editor configuration](#editor-configuration) section below.

 After setup, read about our [code styleguide](./STYLEGUIDE.md), our [test suites](./TESTING.md), or find more docs on [the wiki](https://github.com/code-dot-org/code-dot-org/wiki/For-Developers).